Geometric $K$-homology with coefficients II: Introduction

-is a boundary. \end{define} \begin{define} We now define vector bundle modification for $\zkz$-cycles.
-Let $((Q,P),(E,F),f)$ be a $\zkz$-cycle and $(W,V)$ be an even-dimensional $spin^c$ $\zkz$-vector bundle over $(Q,P)$.
+is a boundary. \end{define} \begin{define} Vector bundle modification for $\zkz$-cycles is defined as follows.
+Let $((Q,P),(E,F),f)$ be a $\zkz$-cycle and $(W,V)$ be an even-dimensional ${\rm spin^c}$ $\zkz$-vector bundle over $(Q,P)$.
 We note that $(Q,E,f)$ is a Baum-Douglas cycle with boundary and $(P,F,f|_P)$ is a Baum-Douglas cycle.
 As such we can define the $\zkz$-vector bundle modification of $((Q,P),(E,F),f)$ by $(W,V)$ to be the Baum-Douglas vector bundle modification of the cycles $(Q,E,f)$ and $(P,F,f|_P)$ by $W$ and $V$ respectively.
-The compatibility required by the definition of a $\zkz$-vector bundle ensures that the result of such a modification forms a $\zkz$-cycle. \end{define} \begin{define} We define $K(X;\zkz)$ to be the set of equivalence classes of $\zkz$-cycles where the equivalence relation is given by the following: \begin{enumerate} \item If $\epsilon_1=((Q,P),(E_1,F_1),\phi)$ and $\epsilon_2=((Q,P),(E_2,F_2),\phi)$ are $\zkz$-cycles, then \item Bordant $\zkz$-cycles are defined to be equivalent; \item If $\epsilon$ is a $\zkz$-cycle and $(W,V)$ is an even-dimensional $spin^c$ $\zkz$-vector bundle over it, then $\epsilon$ is defined to be equivalent to its vector bundle modification by $(W,V)$. \end{enumerate} \end{define} \begin{prop} The set $K(X;\zkz)$ is a group with the operation of disjoint union.
-In particular, the identity element is given by the class of the trivial cycle and the inverse of a cycle is given by its opposite cycle (see Definition \ref{oppzkz}).
-We then denote by $K_0(X;\zkz)$ (resp. $K_1(X;\zkz)$) the subgroup of $K(X;\zkz)$ containing $\zkz$-cycles where $Q$ is even (resp. odd) dimensional. \end{prop} The Bockstein sequence for the model takes the following form (see Theorem 80 \cite{Dee1} for details). \begin{theorem} The following sequence is exact.
+The compatibility required by the definition of a $\zkz$-vector bundle ensures that the result of such a modification forms a $\zkz$-cycle. \end{define} \begin{define} We define $K_*(X;\zkz)$ to be the set of equivalence classes of $\zkz$-cycles where the equivalence relation is generated by: \begin{enumerate} \item If $\epsilon_1=((Q,P),(E_1,F_1),\phi)$ and $\epsilon_2=((Q,P),(E_2,F_2),\phi)$ are $\zkz$-cycles, then \item Bordant $\zkz$-cycles are defined to be equivalent; \item A $\zkz$-cycle is defined to be equivalent to its vector bundle modification by any even-dimensional ${\rm spin^c}$ vector bundle. \end{enumerate} \end{define} The set $K_*(X;\zkz)$ is a graded abelian group with the operation of disjoint union.
+The Bockstein sequence for the model takes the following form (see \cite[Theorem 2.20]{Dee1}). \begin{theorem} If $X$ is finite CW-complex, then the following sequence is exact.

 where the maps are \begin{enumerate} \item $k : K_*(X) \rightarrow K_*(X)$ is given by multiplication by $k$; \item $r: K_*(X) \rightarrow K_*(X;\zkz)$ takes a cycle $(M,E,f)$ to $((M,\emptyset),(E, \emptyset),f)$; \item $\delta : K_*(X;\zkz) \rightarrow K_{*+1}(X)$ maps the cycle $((Q,P),(E,F),f)$ to $(P,F,f)$. \end{enumerate} \end{theorem}